Vyral/mark-adams/_posts/2020-01-07-include-your-home-in-your-new-years-resolutions.md

 {% include youtube.html %}

-Happy New Year\! **I hope the new year is starting out wonderfully for you.** You know about new year’s resolutions, but have you ever considered including your home in them?&nbsp;
+Happy New Year\! **I hope the new year is starting out wonderfully for you.** You know about New Year’s resolutions, but have you ever considered including your home in them?&nbsp;

 At the beginning of the year, my wife and I make a list of all the things we want to accomplish in or on our house that year.
 Everything from larger projects like adding a porch, to smaller things like painting a room.
 Typically, your home is the single largest investment you’ll make.
 Maintaining your home truly helps you get an exceptional return when it comes time to sell.&nbsp;